Sadhguru on How Indian Temple Sculptures Are Made

 It is very difficult to achieve this geometric perfection in a stone form.
 A simpler way is to create a small metal yantra, usually made of copper or gold, and fix it somewhere in the chest, the pit of the throat, or the forehead of the deity.
 A metal form is used to compensate for whatever imperfections have happened in the stone form.
 This is how the deities were created – all of them are yantras.

-Editor's note: The next Yantra Ceremony will be held at Isha Yoga Center on June 18, 2020.
+Editor's note: The next Yantra Ceremony will be held at Isha Yoga Center.
 You will be initiated into a powerful process and receive the Yantra in Sadhguru's presence.
 For more details, click here or call 844 844 7708.